refinedev/refine/documentation/docs/api-reference/core/hooks/data/useCustom/index.md

 ## Basic Usage

-`useCustom` hook expects a `url` and `method` property.
-These parameters will be passed to the `custom` method from the `dataProvider` as parameter.
+The `useCustom` hook expects a `url` and `method` properties.
+These parameters will be passed to the `custom` method from the `dataProvider` as a parameter.

-When properties are changed, `useCustom` hook will trigger a new request.
+When properties are changed, the `useCustom` hook will trigger a new request.

 ```tsx
 import { useCustom, useApiUrl } from "@pankod/refine-core";